-Currently 5 options available: load song, save song, load voice bank, save voice bank and exit to DOS.
+Currently 7 options available: load / save song, load / save voice bank, load / save sample kit and exit to DOS.
 A brief overview is given below.

 It should be noted the error support is fairly limited, and disk functionalities have not been tested on real MSX, so there is no guarantee it will work if an error occurs.
 Also changing drives is currently not implemented.